The following guide is a sub-article of Achieving Color Precision.

 Creating the Shortcut

-Find the .bat file you created and create a shortcut by right clicking the file β†’ Send to β†’ Desktop (create shortcut)
+Find the .bat or .ahk file you created and create a shortcut by right clicking the file β†’ Send to β†’ Desktop (create shortcut)

 Now that you have a shortcut, right click the shortcut you made and go to Properties.